brgenzim/tmcrys/README.md

 	cpan install Getopt::Std
 	```

 You will also need a modified version of the OB module (used for OB-score calculation), it is downloaded together with TMCrys to tools directory.
-Please do not remove it or data (data/zmat.dat) belonging to it
+Please do not remove it or data (data/zmat.dat) belonging to it.

 TMCrys requires an installed copy of BioPerl (http://bioperl.org/INSTALL.html) for running properly.
 BioPerl could also be installed during the installation of Bio::Tools::Protparam when installer ask about whether to install all modules.

 ### Installing

-Download or clone git folder from https://github.com/tmcrys/tmcrys/
+Download or clone git folder from https://github.com/tmcrys/tmcrys/.
 If downloaded as a compressed file, please uncompress it to a folder.

 Add $TMCRYS to the environmental variables with

 	`export TMCRYS=/path/to/tmcrys/folder`
 Or you may copy it to ~/.bashrc or ~/.profile or ~/.bash_profile according to your system settings.
-If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder to /etc/environment`
+If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder to /etc/environment`.

 ### Test